8ta4/blog/drafts/Seeking an Uncensored, Capable Language Model for Joke Generation.md

 Dolphin 2.6 Mixtral 8x7b is sweet because it's uncensored and can generate the kind of envelope-pushing humor I need for the punchlines.
 But in terms of raw language generation ability, it falls a bit short.
 The punchlines it generates often lack edge.

-If there are way too many jokes to evaluate, it starts getting pricey.
+If there are too many jokes to evaluate, it starts getting pricey.
 And the evaluation step isn't foolproof either - there could be some false positives that slip through.
 So I need to keep the number of punchlines reasonable.

 On the other hand, Claude Opus can generate some seriously high-quality text.
 But it's censored, even more than GPT-4.
 So it struggles with the darker topics that a lot of jokes revolve around.